-Analyze needs and make recommendations on staffing, facilities, health and safety compliance, finance, technology and/or administrative functions.
-Collaborate with the Division Chief on resources to support faculty activities and interests.
+- Make recommendations for changes in staffing, facilities, health and safety compliance, finance, technology and/or administrative functions.
+Work with the DFA, Chief, Chair and /or Dean's Office regarding resources to support faculty activities and interests.

 EDUCATION & EXPERIENCE (REQUIRED):

-Bachelor's degree and three years of experience in administrative and financial management, or a combination of education and relevant experience.
+Bachelor's degree and seven years of experience in administrative and financial management, or a combination of education and relevant experience.